-The resident also spends a half-day per week going to transplant clinic, where they are involved in the workup of new patients and the followup of patients on whom they have operated.
+During the pediatric urology block, the resident spends a half-day per week going to transplant clinic, where they are involved in the workup of new patients and the followup of patients on whom they have operated.
 They participate in donor nephrectomy and in transplantation, particularly the neocystotomy.

-The resident attends the elevated PSA clinic that is held 3-5 mornings per month, where they assess new patients and perform transrectal ultrasounds and prostate biopsies.
+- Attend the elevated PSA clinic that is held three to five mornings per month to assess new patients and perform transrectal ultrasounds and prostate biopsies.